 Let's suppose you finalized health as your primary niche and now you want to plan the topics (or say, the sub-niches).

 You can take help from Google's keyword planner (which is still FREE) and generate different topic ideas along with concluding the search volume.
 You need to go a little deep into the niche and type it in the planner for generating different topic ideas.

 You may categorize your primary niche (which is health) into

 - Best protein shakes

-Now that you’ve all the right ingredients with you (I mean you’ve decided a niche and a few topics) its time to start your affiliate marketing journey.
+Now that you've all the right ingredients with you (I mean you've decided on a niche and a few topics) it's time to start your affiliate marketing journey.

 Understand your readers and design your post into that format which they deem as comfortable and easy for digesting the information.
 Plus, you need to put the affiliate links in strategic places right where their interest develops to go onto the main website and place the order.

 Because all your efforts are useless if your affiliate blog fails to generate a sale.

 So, once you decide on a niche and start creating content for your affiliate niche, you constantly need to monitor your reader's behavior for optimizing the blog in a sale generating machine.

 Some Popular Profitable Niches